nathanielolin/FatT/README.md

 # Resources

-Friends at the Table can be found [here](http://friendsatthetable.net/), and you can subscribe to the podcast by adding [this](http://friendsatthetable.libsyn.com/rss) RSS link to your podcast app of choice.
-If you want to support them financially, they have a [Patreon](http://www.patreon.com/friends_table).
+* Friends at the Table can be found [here](http://friendsatthetable.net/).
+* You can subscribe to the podcast by adding [this](http://friendsatthetable.libsyn.com/rss) RSS link to your podcast app of choice.
+* If you want to support the show financially, they have a [Patreon](http://www.patreon.com/friends_table).

-Transcripts of the episodes can be found [here](https://t.co/9Ak8cjtDiJ).
+* Transcripts of the episodes can be found [here](https://t.co/9Ak8cjtDiJ).